bondy-io/bondy/doc/guides/architecture/db_view_replication.md

 [lifecycle view](db_view_lifecycle.md) rests on confirmations, so confirmations must be impossible to earn partially.

+## Variability guide

+Anti-entropy is background work subordinate to routing, and its options say how subordinate.
+Each plate marks them on the geometry they govern, with the values `bondy.conf` uses when you set nothing.

+### The page budget, and what concurrency does to it

+`db.aae.max_pages_in_flight` is the node-wide ceiling on reconciliation pages held at any instant, and it is the option that bounds peak memory.
+`db.aae.max_concurrency` divides that ceiling rather than adding to it: each session fetches at most budget ÷ concurrency pages per round.
+Raising concurrency therefore buys fairness — more shards make progress at once, each more slowly — and never more memory. `1` serialises anti-entropy, which is simplest but lets a busy node starve some shards indefinitely.

+`db.aae.interval` spaces the ticks and `db.aae.fanout` sets how many peers one tick reaches.
+When `db.aae.load_adaptive` is on, a run queue at or above `db.aae.load_run_queue_threshold` per scheduler makes anti-entropy yield its throttleable dispatches for that tick; the signal is smoothed, so a momentary burst does not flap the yield.

+![Anti-entropy budget: the node-wide page ceiling cut into lanes by concurrency, the tick and fanout, and the run-queue yield line](img/db-aae.svg)

+### Cadence, and the fence that reads freshness

+A converged instance widens its live-sync cadence from `db.aae.interval` toward `db.aae.live_sync.max`, and returns to base when its root moves again. `db.aae.live_sync` turns that backoff off.

+`db.aae.fence.max_lag` bounds how stale this node's view of the security tables may be before it refuses all new authentication, regardless of method.
+The whole fence is a no-op when `db.aae` is off, because local writes are then synchronous and no cross-node staleness window exists.
+The freshness signal is produced here, on the anti-entropy side, honouring `db.aae.fence.on_isolation`; authentication only reads it.

+![Live-sync cadence widening as an instance converges, and the staleness axis with the point past which authentication is refused](img/db-aae-fence.svg)

 ## Rationale

 Pull-only rounds over a deterministic tree make the steady state one